Tangsa language: Unicode

+Roman alphabet

 Beyond the use of Lakhum Mossang's script, Tangsa varieties are generally written in the Latin alphabet with multiple different spelling conventions in use.
 One such Roman orthography is that for Mossang, designed by Reverend Gam Win and used in the Mossang translation of the Bible.
 Different Roman orthographies are in use among different subtribes, often with considerable variation.
 These differences tend to follow Christian denominational divisions.

 The Gam Win Romanization for Mossang is as follows:

 Tonal vowels

 Each vowel of the Tangsa alphabet notes a combination representing one of 11 phonemic base vowels: